CSCfi/machine-learning-scripts/courses/yandex2017/README.md

     module load python-env/3.4.5 cuda/8.0
     export THEANO_FLAGS='device=gpu,floatX=float32'

+The `THEANO_FLAGS` environment variable is needed to inform Theano to use a GPU for computations.

-Run these commands only once, that is, when setting up the environment for the first time:
+Run the following commands only once, that is, when setting up the environment for the first time:

     pip3 install --user /appl/opt/tensorflow/0.11.0/tensorflow-0.11.0-py3-none-any.whl